SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

 We now switch to the persona of Mary.
 Mary is a loyal customer of the furniture franchise.
 She has access to the shop's customer portal, through which she can not only browse the product catalogue, but also see the wishlist items the shop is planning to stock.

-Customers like Mary now have the ability to provide their feedback by adding ratings and comments on the products Frank and other furniture shop staff-members have uploaded to the wishlist.
+Customers like Mary now have the ability to provide their feedback by adding ratings and comments on the products Franck and other furniture shop staff-members have uploaded to the wishlist.

 ## Technology choice